 Here's a summary to show you how easy it is; be sure to scroll down for the full recipe.

 - Once the onion is golden, add the minced garlic and cook, stirring constantly, for about 30 seconds.
-Now add ¼ cup of water to the pan, and stir to coat (photo above was taken at this stage).
+Now add ¼ cup of water to the pan, and stir to well (photo above was taken at this stage).

-- Add the remaining ingredients:
+- Add the remaining ingredients, and stir to combine.

 - Remove from heat and let cool 15 minutes.
 Transfer to a blender, and blend until smooth.